Patient Rights

 2. Patients seeking services shall not be denied, suspended or terminated from services or have services reduced for exercising any of their rights.

-1. Patients have the right to receive services regardless of age, sex, race, creed, color, religion, ethnic origin, ancestry, marital status, physical or mental disability, sexual orientation, gender identity, veteran status or criminal record.
+1. Patients have the right to receive services regardless of age, sex, race, creed, color, religion, ethnic origin,ancestry, marital status, physical or mental disability, health condition, sexual orientation, gender identity, veteran status or criminal record.

 2. Patients have the right to know of the variety of services that may be available, including emergency services, to choose their health care provider, and to participate in the planning of treatment.